IBM/customer-sentiment-on-seller-quality-nlu-cp4d/deploy-on-cloud.md

 ![runAllCells](doc/source/images/runAllCellsCloud.png)

-**NOTE: It will take around 25 Min - 30 Min to complete the execution of entire notebook, please be Patient!**
+**NOTE: It will take around 20 Min to complete the execution of entire notebook, please be Patient!**

 ### 6. Create Embedded Dashboard Service
 ### 7. Visualize the Dashboard